 It was in 2001 when Bajaj Bikes had launched, what went on to become, one of the most popular motorcycles among buyers looking for a sporty bike.
 The ‘Pulsar’ brand is an iconic one, and has been renowned for its good performance and sporty looks, attached to an affordable price tag.
 The Pulsar was an unconventional offering at one time; it was a dream for most budding riding enthusiasts and riders alike.
 And thanks to all that clever marketing, top-notch advertising and promotions through various events, the Pulsar took off like an aircraft heading for the skies.
+Likewise all the other promotional marketing campaigns such as at Promotion Choice online to further improve brand awareness.
 It was considered an entry-level ‘sports bike’ for our market.
 However, over the years, a multitude of motorcycles have entered various engine-capacity segments.
 But the Pulsar remained a favourite for quite some time, and till today, sells in India as the recently updated Bajaj Pulsar Neon.
 We tell you if, what was once known, as “The Fastest Indian”, still has what it takes to be loved, once again.

 The details matter